 How does the four-tier response protocol work in the THREATS framework?

-The four tiers are: monitor the indicators so you see the threat coming; alert trigger with a 72-hour response protocol that activates when the indicator crosses a threshold; emergency escalation plan for situations that require outside resources or leadership intervention; and assigned owner who is responsible for executing each tier.
+The four tiers are: monitor the indicators; alert trigger with a 72-hour response protocol; emergency escalation plan for situations requiring outside resources; and assigned owner for each tier.
 Every category needs all four tiers documented, tested, and assigned before a crisis occurs.

 What is a red team exercise in the THREATS framework?

-A red team exercise in the THREATS framework means assigning a simulated crisis event — drawn from your documented threat categories — to your management team while the owner is physically absent and unavailable.
-The team executes the response protocol, documents what worked and what failed, and the results are recorded.
+A red team exercise means assigning a simulated crisis event to your management team while the owner is physically absent and unavailable.
+The team executes the response protocol, documents what worked and what failed.
 Over time these exercises build a history of documented crisis responses that buyers can review as evidence of organizational resilience.

 Full Episode Transcript